-IRLE is excited to launch a new Graduate Fellows Program (GFP) for UC students conducting dissertation projects related to labor and employment.
-The GFP will offer an interdisciplinary environment for students to develop their research ideas, receive feedback on written work, and receive training in key aspects of research design, academic writing, and post-PhD career development.
+IRLE is excited to launch a new IRLE Dissertation Fellowship Program for UC students conducting dissertation projects related to labor and employment.
+The program will offer an interdisciplinary environment for students to develop their research ideas, receive feedback on written work, and receive training in key aspects of research design, academic writing, and post-PhD career development.

-Recipients must be conducting research related to IRLE’s mission and commit to engaging with IRLE’s activities during the academic year (see irle.berkeley.edu for more about IRLE’s mission and programs).
+Recipients must be conducting research related to IRLE’s mission and commit to engaging with IRLE’s activities during the 2018-19 academic year.
 IRLE seeks to promote an interdisciplinary research culture focused on improving the lives of working people, and awards fellowships in a wide range of disciplines.

 - 2017-18 IRLE Dissertation Fellows

 Research: Benjamin Shestakofsky is a Ph.D.
 Candidate in Sociology at the University of California, Berkeley.
 His research centers on how digital technologies are affecting work and employment, organizations, and economic exchange.
 Benjamin’s dissertation contributes to debates surrounding artificial intelligence and the future of work by examining the co-evolution of software algorithms and human labor at a high-tech startup company.
 The findings show how the dynamism of the organizations in which software algorithms are produced and implemented will contribute to human labor’s enduring relevance in the digital age.

 Daniel Haanwinckel is a Ph.D.
 Candidate in Economics at UC Berkeley.